What is a Reflective Essay?

 The Case for Reading Books

-One interesting thing in my life now is that I’m an author.
+One interesting open thesis statement thing in my life now is that I’m an author.
 I was never a fan of writing when I was in elementary school.
 This trend continued when I joined high school.
 I was not amongst the top performers in my English class.
 One thing that enabled me to change that trend was reading many books.
 My family environment and resilience was responsible for the transformation into the author that I am now.

 I’m from a family that enjoyed reading books.
 My father was an English professor.
 He enjoyed reading all kinds of books, journals, magazines, among others.
 We even had a home library.
 My elder sister also enjoyed reading books.
 My mother, on the other hand, enjoyed reading.
 During her spare time, you won’t miss seeing a book in her hand.
 Up to this day, she still has that habit.
 My uncle (my father’s brother) also had his own library that had many books on science, geography, autobiographies, history, and Greek history, among many others.
 Although I was not an avid reader and writer, I was influenced to change my habits by my family.